Mike11199/Landing-Page/README.md

 This project demonstrates understanding of flex containers, div/span elements, page layouts, and CSS attributes.

-If button CSS (mouseover, click effects) do not work, click F12 -> Dev Tools -> Network -> Disable Cache, then delete your browser's cache manually.
-Then reopen the live preview page off of GitHub.
+If button CSS (mouseover, click effects) do not work, go to Dev Tools (F12 in Chrome) -> Network -> Disable Cache, then delete your browser's cache manually.
+Then reopen the live preview page off of GitHub Pages.